World-Visa/worldvisa_dms/COMMENT_SYSTEM_README.md

 ## 🎨 Comment Prioritization

-Comments from Kavitha are automatically prioritized:
+Comments from Moshin are automatically prioritized:

 - **Visual Emphasis**: Purple gradient background and border
 - **Badge**: "Important" badge displayed
 - **Positioning**: Always appear at the top of the comment list
-- **Sorting**: Kavitha's comments first, then by creation date (newest first)
+- **Sorting**: Moshin's comments first, then by creation date (newest first)

 ## 📊 Monitoring & Analytics